just-harry/tiny-ui-fix-for-ts3/README.md

 - The options menu is @#$%&!ed.
 - When LazyDuchess's Smooth Patch package is active, after scrolling through clothing in Create A Sim, the rows of clothing icons may not snap perfectly back into place.
 - If Windows' "Controlled folder access" setting is enabled, and the Tiny UI Fix script is used to temporarily allow PowerShell to access controlled folders: if multiple instances of the script are run at around the same time, the script that allowed PowerShell to access controlled folders may disallow PowerShell from accessing controlled folders before the other instances of the script have finished writing, which could cause their writing to fail.
+- On macOS, the Tiny UI Fix script may fail to automatically detect EA App installations of The Sims 3 if those installations were installed to a custom location that isn't the EA App's current default installation location.
+- On macOS, the Tiny UI Fix script may fail to automatically detect EA App installations of The Sims 3 game packs (The Sims 3 expansion packs and stuff packs) if the game packs were installed to a different location than the base game was.

 ## How it works